atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .4 ft
 hopes of lumkyn consenting to marry her; flattering herself that he was, in consequence of her having been fo near death, brought to a right fense, of the injury he had done her, and would feel a desire to repair it.
 This flattering ray of hope, darting athwart her mind, brightened her features.
 Being cleflrous also of making her father’s mind more easy.
-She looked up to him with more confidence than She had yet done, though with a face covered with biuflies, and Said, “Now, my dear father, I hope it ft is still in my power to restore you to
+She looked up to him with more confidence than She had yet done, though with a face covered with biuflies, and Said, Now, my dear father, I hope it ft is still in my power to restore you to the fii
-“the
-fii
 [AT « '*
 H